FlashSAC: Fast and Stable Off-Policy Reinforcement Learning for High-Dimensional Robot Control: Related Work

 \subsubsection{Off-Policy Model-Free RL}

 Model-free off-policy algorithms such as DDPG~\cite{lillicrap2015ddpg}, TD3~\cite{fujimoto2018td3}, and SAC~\cite{haarnoja2018sac} learn policies and value functions directly from replayed experience without explicit dynamics models.
 Their simplicity and data reuse make them attractive for robotic control.
-However, as discussed in Section~\ref{sec:introduction}, off-policy model-free RL suffers from two persistent challenges: \emph{slow training} and \emph{unstable training dynamics}.
-Both challenges stem from the bootstrapped Bellman objective illustrated in Equation~\ref{eq:intro_bellman_loss}.
-Fitting a critic over diverse replay data in high-dimensional state-action spaces requires many gradient updates, directly increasing training time.
-Simultaneously, because critic targets depend on the critic's own predictions, approximation and extrapolation errors at poorly supported state-action pairs compound across updates~\cite{sutton1998reinforcement, van2018deepdeadlytriad}.
+However, as discussed in Section~\ref{sec:introduction}, off-policy model-free RL suffers from three persistent challenges: \emph{slow training}, \emph{unstable training dynamics}, and \emph{exploration in high-dimensional action spaces}.
+The first two challenges stem from the bootstrapped Bellman objective illustrated in Equation~\ref{eq:intro_bellman_loss}: fitting a critic over diverse replay data in high-dimensional state-action spaces requires many gradient updates, directly increasing training time.
+Because critic targets depend on the critic's own predictions, approximation and extrapolation errors at poorly supported state-action pairs compound across updates~\cite{sutton1998reinforcement, van2018deepdeadlytriad}.
+The third arises because the maximum-entropy formulation of SAC alone is often insufficient to maintain coherent exploration in high-dimensional action spaces~\cite{eberhard2023pink_noise, hollenstein2022ou_noise}, motivating dedicated noise mechanisms and exploration schemes.

 Prior work has primarily addressed each challenge in isolation.
-To improve \emph{speed}, one line of work scales data throughput via parallel simulation and large replay buffers~\cite{seo2025fasttd3, seo2025fastsac, obando2025simplicial}.
-For example, FastTD3~\cite{seo2025fasttd3} achieves strong wall-clock efficiency in humanoid locomotion but relies on small networks (${\sim}$0.2M parameters), which limits its asymptotic performance.
+To improve \emph{speed}, one line of work scales data throughput via parallel simulation and large replay buffers~\cite{li2023pql, raffin2025sac_part1, raffin2025sac_part2, seo2025fasttd3, seo2025fastsac, obando2025simplicial}.
+For example, FastTD3~\cite{seo2025fasttd3} and FastSAC~\cite{seo2025fastsac} achieve strong wall-clock efficiency in humanoid locomotion but relies on small networks (${\sim}$0.2M parameters), which limits its asymptotic performance.
 Scaling to larger networks is difficult in this setting, as increased model capacity exacerbates instability under bootstrapped training.